blenderbox/html-boilerplate/README.md

     <div class=”clear”>&nbsp;</div>

-*    BUTTONS / IMAGE ROLLOVERS / IMAGES WITH TEXT
+BUTTONS / IMAGE ROLLOVERS / IMAGES WITH TEXT

-o    Use <button type="submit"></button> instead of input type="submit" o    Do not use JavaScript to handle rollovers because it means browsers with JavaScript disabled will not see the correct styles for the site.
+*    Use <button type="submit"></button> instead of input type="submit"
+*    Do not use JavaScript to handle rollovers because it means browsers with JavaScript disabled will not see the correct styles for the site.
 Instead, use CSS sprites, the technique outlined here - http://blog.blenderbox.com/2008/03/11/css-and-rollovers/.
 Use the .ir class to apply image replacement styles to all image replacement.

 For images with text like logos, follow the same principle to make the page more SEO Friendly.

-*    IMAGES
+IMAGES

-o    Cut out as much white-space from an image as you can.
+*    Cut out as much white-space from an image as you can.
-o    Save .png files instead of .gif files when you can.
+*    Save .png files instead of .gif files when you can.
-o    Save .gif files when there are few colors or the image is a vector to optimize for performance and quality. o    Save .jpg files at 'High' in the Save for Web settings when using Photoshop.
+*    Save .gif files when there are few colors or the image is a vector to optimize for performance and quality.
+*    Save .jpg files at 'High' in the Save for Web settings when using Photoshop.
-o    All images should have alt tags describing the image and their height and width attributes should be set to aid with browser performance.
+*    All images should have alt tags describing the image and their height and width attributes should be set to aid with browser performance.

 ## 3.0 - Template Delivery